Building Life Skills

 The Trust offers subsidies to students from low income backgrounds to ensure they are not excluded from attending educational trips abroad.
 These are often prohibitive in cost to low-income families, yet so important academically, culturally and socially.

-In May 2021, we subsidised the costs of a trip to Paris for low-income students studying GCSE and A-level French.
+In 2024, we subsidised the costs of a trip to Paris for low-income students studying GCSE and A-level French.
 Most had never been to France to practise their French in real life or had the opportunity to see the artwork in Paris' museums.
 This experience was invaluable to enriching their appreciation and practice of French.
+We also subsi

 “I’m ever so grateful for the opportunities this trip has given me and the motivation it’s given me to stay focused and strive in my French lessons.”